DARPA-CRITICALMAAS/cdrc/README.md

 This query can return a lot of data and take a long time to complete so if you only care about certain feature types or data from specific system/versions those should be set.

 Parameters:

-cog_ids: List of cog ids that you want results for.
+**cog_ids**: List of cog ids that you want results for.

-feature_type: Provide an the type of feature you want.
+**feature_type**: Provide an the type of feature you want.
 Options are line, point, polygon.

-system_versions: An array of tuples with system and system_version.
+**system_versions**: An array of tuples with system and system_version.
 An empty array will return results from all systems

-validated: Return validated features or not validated.
+**validated**: Return validated features or not validated.
 None will return both validated and not validated features.

-search_text: string to be searched over the Legend description/label/abbreviation fields.
+**search_text**: string to be searched over the Legend description/label/abbreviation fields.

-intersect_polygon: geojson polygon to intersect over the features.
+**intersect_polygon**: geojson polygon to intersect over the features.
 EPSG:4326

 ```
 cog_ids = ["specify list of cogs you want","..."]